Sudopia/swe-topX/README.md

 #### Requirements
 * Python 3.XX
-* *plotFreq.py* requires you to install matplotlib
+* *plotFreq.py* requires you to install matplotlib.
 If you have pip installed you may install matplotlib by running `pip install matplotlib`

 #### Usage